opnsense/docs/source/manual/how-tos/nut.rst

 What is NUT
 --------------------------

 NUT is a tool that enables the use of a UPS device via either USB or Network communication.
-If enabled, the system will shutdown at 10% remaining battery level.
+If enabled, the system will shutdown when the UPS emits a low battery warning.

 --------------------------
 Installation